Credible

 • Community development financial institutions

 Credit unions can be a good place to start when shopping for small mortgages.
-Since they’re non-profit organizations, credit unions can be more flexible with who they loan to and offer options that more closely align with low- and moderate-income homebuyers.
+Since they’re non-profit organizations, credit unions can be more flexible with whom they loan to and offer options that more closely align with low- and moderate-income homebuyers.

 Small community banks have an incentive to offer small conventional mortgages because the Community Reinvestment Act requires them to meet the needs of the areas they serve.
 Meanwhile, community development financial institutions are exempt from the ability-to-repay rule.